What happens during a hearing

 - Giving evidence as a witness

 Hearings in the Employment Court are open to the public, unless otherwise directed by the judge.
 You are welcome to attend our hearings.
-Contact the registry to find out the court’s schedule and a date and time of a hearing should you wish to attend.
-It may be useful for you to observe another case before yours so you are familiar with the courtroom procedure.
+You can find a list of upcoming Employment Court case scheduled for hearing here.
+It may be useful for you to watch another case before yours, so you know a bit about the courtroom procedure.

-If you are a party the registrar will send you a Notice of hearing with the date, time and venue of a hearing.
-If you are represented by a lawyer or advocate a notice will be sent to your representative.
+If you are involved in a case, the registrar will send you a notice of hearing with the date, time and place of the hearing.
+If you have a lawyer or advocate a notice will be sent to them.

 If you are a witness the party who calls you will tell you when and where to come for the hearing.
-In some cases you might be served with the summons to attend the hearing.
-If you have been served with such a summons, the party who is serving you will need to pay or tender a sum of money for your travelling expenses and allowances as prescribed by regulations1.
-You must attend the hearing otherwise you will commit an offence and the judge may order you to pay a fine2.
+In some cases you might be served with a summons to attend the hearing.
+If you have been served with a summons, the party who is serving you will need to cover your travelling expenses and allowances as set out in the regulations1.
+You go to the hearing otherwise you will commit an offence and the judge may order you to pay a fine2.

-The information below will help you understand the procedure whether you are observing a hearing or are a party.
+The information below will help you understand the procedure whether you are watching a hearing or are a party to it.

 Seating

-If you are an observer, a friend of a party or a media representative, you will sit in the public area at the rear of the courtroom.
+If you are watching a hearing, you will sit in the public area at the back of the courtroom.

-This is a view of the interior of a typical courtroom, looking from the judges’ bench, past counsel/parties’ tables to the public area and the entry door.
+This is a view of the inside of a typical courtroom, looking from the judges’ bench, past representatives'/parties’ tables to the public area and the entry door.

-This is a typical view taken from the public area of the courtroom, over counsel/parties’ tables and up to the judges’ bench.
+This is a typical view taken from the public area of the courtroom, over representatives'/parties’ tables and up to the judges’ bench.

-If you are an unrepresented party the registrar will tell you where to sit (this will be at one of the tables in front of the judges’ bench).
+If you are appearing for yourself the Registrar will tell you where to sit (this will be at one of the tables in front of the judges’ bench).

 This is a typical view of a witness box, as seen from the judges’ bench.

-Witnesses may remain in the public area unless there is an order made for their exclusion until they have given their evidence.
-In such cases, witnesses should remain outside the courtroom but within calling distance until called into the courtroom to give evidence.
+Witnesses may stay in the public area until they give their evidence.
+If an order is made for them to stay out of the courtroom, they should stay within calling distance until it is time for them to give evidence.
 After giving evidence witnesses can remain in the courtroom.

-Whether you are a participant in a case such as a party or witness, or an observer, you should dress conservatively and behave in a respectful manner.
-You should think of the courtroom as a formal environment.
+Whether you are a party or witness, or an observer, you should dress neatly and behave in a respectful manner.
+You should think of the courtroom as a formal place.

-Counsel must be robed when appearing at a hearing, unless the hearing is held in chambers.
+Counsel must be robed when appearing at a hearing, unless the hearing is held in chambers or by audio-visual link.
 All representatives are permitted to wear taonga in place of a necktie as business attire in Court.
 See here about wearing taonga in Court.(external link)

-You will be seated prior to the judge coming into the courtroom.
-The registrar will precede the judge into the courtroom and everyone will be asked to stand until the judge is seated.
+You will be seated before the judge comes into the courtroom.
+The Registrar will come in before the judge and everyone will be asked to stand until the judge is seated.

-During the hearing the judge is addressed as ‘Your Honour’ or ‘Sir’ or ‘Ma’am’.
-Unless excused by the judge from doing so, you must stand at all times when you are speaking to the judge, your witness is giving evidence, you are cross-examining a witness or if the judge is speaking to you.
+During the hearing the judge is called ‘Your Honour’ or ‘Sir’ or ‘Ma’am’.
+You must stand at all times when you are speaking to the judge, your witness is giving evidence, you are cross-examining a witness or if the judge is speaking to you, unless the judge says you don't have to.

-It is very important not to interrupt someone when they are speaking, even if you disagree with what they are saying; you do however have a right to raise an objection.
-You must be respectful of others, both in your words and conduct during a hearing.
-For example you may criticise others (including the Employment Relations Authority and its members) in your evidence and submissions but it is not appropriate to attack them personally.
+Your words and behaviour must be respectful during a hearing.
+For example, you may criticise others (including the Employment Relations Authority and its members) in your evidence and submissions but you should not attack them personally.

-Representatives may use electronic devices in Court but must ensure using such devices does not undermine the dignity of the Court, disrupt proceedings or prevent the discharge of their duties to their clients.
-This means electronic devices should be on silent mode.
+Representatives may use electronic devices in Court but must make sure their use using does not undermine the dignity of the Court, disrupt the hearing or effect their responsibility to their clients.
+All electronic devices should be on silent mode.
 The Registrar in Court will provide access to available Wi-Fi upon request if required.
 See here for use of electronic devices in court.(external link)

 At the end of the hearing everyone will be asked to stand until the judge leaves the courtroom.